The-Balthazar/BrewWikiGen/README.md

 that I consider anomalous or unnecessary.
 Exercise discretion when taking its advice.

 ## Usage notes:
+If you have a pre-existing `Home.md` or `_Sidebar.md` page in your wiki, you can specify where within those pages you want the generator to output by using the xml tags `<brewwikihome></brewwikihome>` and `<brewwikisidebar></brewwikisidebar>` respectively, otherwise it will append said content, tags included to the end.
+If you do not wish it to generate one or both of those pages at all, comment out or remove the lines `safecall(GenerateHomePage)` and/or `safecall(GenerateSidebar)` from your updated `Run.lua`.

 Since this generator runs mod files directly for data, any referenced files must be valid for Lua 5.4.
 This notably means **not** using `#` instead of `--`, not using `!=` instead of `~=`, and probably several other things.